allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 Verticles communicate by passing messages using an event bus.

 Vert.x applications are mostly written by defining event handlers.
 Vert.x calls handlers using a thread called an event loop.
-The event loop run around delivering events to different handlers in succession as they arrive.
+The event loop delivers events to different handlers in succession as they arrive.
 None of the Vert.x APIs block threads, so you also need to remember not to block the event loop in handlers.
 Because nothing blocks, an event loop can potentially deliver a lot of events in a short time.
 We make guarantees that any specific handler will always be invoked by the same event loop.